highb33kay/YaraYara/README.md

 ## Usage

-1. Copy the `yara` Script file to your local machine
+1. Copy the `yara` script file to your local machine.
-2. Make it executeable by running `chmod +x yara`
+2. Make it executable by running `chmod +x yara`.
 3. Execute the script by running `./yara`.
+4. Follow the prompts to configure your project.
-4. Watch the Magic as it Unravels ❤️🪄
+5. Watch the magic as it unfolds! ❤️🪄

 ## Features